chris-short/devopsish.com/content/post/063/index.md

 [Inclusion is a Hack](https://cate.blog/2018/02/13/inclusion-is-a-hack/): "I wish more people understood that (in tech) inclusion – as we talk about it – is a hack."

-[Diversity Scholarship Series: KubeCon – Endless Opportunities and The Connections You’ll Make](http://www.cncf.io/blog/2018/02/15/diversity-scholarship-series-kubecon-endless-opportunities-connections-youll-make/): "As a fairly new member of the Kubernetes community, my interaction with the community has been overwhelmingly welcoming.
+[Diversity Scholarship Series: KubeCon – Endless Opportunities and The Connections You'll Make](http://www.cncf.io/blog/2018/02/15/diversity-scholarship-series-kubecon-endless-opportunities-connections-youll-make/): "As a fairly new member of the Kubernetes community, my interaction with the community has been overwhelmingly welcoming.
 Usually offering help even before needing to ask.
 As a word of encouragement and gratitude, please continue to help each other as you have certainly helped me."

 [The Cloud Native Computing Foundation (CNCF) participates in Google's Summer of Code (GSoC)](https://github.com/cncf/soc): CNCF is a great place to spend a summer learning, coding, participating and contributing.
 We are an exciting open source foundation with a vibrant community of projects, and we look forward to your application and your project ideas!